Back to Software Engineering & Delivery Mastery Series

 6. Deploy — main is always deployable; deploy immediately

-# GitHub Flow: The complete workflow
+# GitHub Flow: The Complete Workflow

-# Step 1: Create branch from main
+# Step 1: Create a branch directly from main

 git checkout main